How to Draw Body Proportions: Male, Female Young and Old

 A simple trick to make a character look younger is have their eye line lower on their faces in comparison to adults.
 While the eye line on adults is approximately midway through the face, children’s eye lines sit a little closer to the nose line, which is around the bottom of the “ball” on the ball and shield.

-Tip 1: Babies are around 3 heads high
+Tip 1: Babies are around 3-4 heads in height

 Babies' heads are very large in comparison to the rest of their body, as they haven’t completely grown out yet to allow them to function as well as children or adults.